Mako Ishino: As idol: 1978-1981

-Her ("Vertigo", 10th single, July 5, 1980) appeared.
+Her Memai ("Vertigo", 10th single, July 5, 1980) appeared.

 She was again recipient at the 6th Annual Nippon Television Music Festival in August 1980, this time garnering the Top Idol prize.
 (Note: Masahiko Kondo won the Top Idol male prize, wresting it from Hiromi Go who had won it years in a row.
 Similarly, Ishino took this prize after Momoe Yamaguchi had several years' streak winning it.)

-She released ("He's my first love", 11th single, September 21, 1980) followed by (12th single, September 21, 1980).
+She released Kare ga hatsukoi ("He's my first love", 11th single, September 21, 1980) followed by Foggy Rain/Koi no Happy Date (12th single, September 21, 1980).
 (Note: Twin A-side.
 Koi no Happy Date was a cover of The Nolans's hit Gotta Pull Myself Together.)

-She was selected for the Kōhaku Uta Gassen for the second year in a row, singing Hāto de shōbu.
+She was selected for the 31th Kōhaku Uta Gassen for the second year in a row, singing Hāto de shōbu.